 2 cups chicken stock or broth

-Cut off root end of each pearl onion and make an “x” with knife in its place.
-Bring 2-3 cups water to boil and drop in the onions for 1 minute.
-Remove onions from pot, allow to cool, and peel (onions should slide right out of skin).
+Cut off the root end of each pearl onion and make an “x” with a knife in its place.
+Bring 2-3 cups water to a boil and drop in the onions for 1 minute.
+Remove onions from the pot, allow to cool, and peel (onions should slide right out of the skin).
 Set aside.